sid2934/DndNotes/Readme.md

 ### People

+1) Rorick
+   * Owner of the HitW Tavern
+   * Currently out 50

-1) Ragnar - Some criminal boss - Been in Crag Lake for about 5 years
+2) Ragnar Gudmand (Vog's Uncle) (Bad One #1) - Some criminal boss - Been in Crag Lake for about 5 years
     * Was initially doing good work
     * Only Aklil Knows the following
       * Has an "Army" of about 100.
 On patrols or missions mostly.
       * 12ish in the wear house.
       * A few half-orcs have worked with him
         * ONE HAD A SPIDER TATTOO
+    * Leg's were removed

-2) Lofi - Henchman for Ragnar
+3) Lofi - Henchman for Ragnar
    * Beaten nearly to death and tortured by Aklil

-3) Olrick - Old guy at the HitWT
+4) Olrick - Old guy at the HitWT
    * Offers work for a group (See quests)
    * HitWT regular
    * Secretive business
    * Is he bad?

-4) Rema - Old owner of the Apothecary
+5) Rema - Old owner of the Apothecary

-5) Freida - Half-Orc
+6) Freida - Half-Orc
    * Claims Best meat pies
    * About 25 moved to Crag Lake as a kid
    * Potential Lead!

-6) Olga - Dwarf - Chicken Stall
+7) Olga - Dwarf - Chicken Stall
    * In a casual relationship with Olrick
    * Does not like Ragnar
    * a